python/cpython/InternalDocs/garbage_collector.md

 To work out how much work we need to do, consider a heap with `L` live objects and `G0` garbage objects at the start of a full scavenge and `G1` garbage objects at the end of the scavenge.
-We don't want amount of garbage to grow, `G1 ≤ G0`, and we don't want too much garbage (say 1/3 of the heap maximum), `G0 ≤ L/2`.
+We don't want the amount of garbage to grow, `G1 ≤ G0`, and we don't want too much garbage (say 1/3 of the heap maximum), `G0 ≤ L/2`.
 For each full scavenge we must visit all objects, `T == L + G0 + G1`, during which `G1` garbage objects are created.